-There is some evidence that tobacco use is also a risk factor for poor fracture healing; therefore it is recommended that insurers cover a smoking cessation program peri-operatively (Jeffcoach, 2014).Physicians may monitor smoking cessation with laboratory tests such as cotinine levels.
+There is some evidence that tobacco use is also a risk factor for poor fracture healing; therefore it is recommended that insurers cover a smoking cessation program peri-operatively.
+If a treating physician recommends a specific smoking cessation program peri-operatively, this should be covered by the insurer.
+Physicians may monitor smoking cessation with laboratory tests such as cotinine levels.
 The surgeon will make the final determination as to whether smoking cessation is required prior to surgery.

-- vi.
-Operative Procedures: - Reduction with soft tissue reconstruction is preferred. - Internal fixation significant complications can occur with use of pins due to migration into other tissues.
+vi.
+Operative Procedures:

+- Reduction with soft tissue reconstruction is preferred. - Internal fixation significant complications can occur with use of pins due to migration into other tissues.